mnelson4/printmyblog/readme.txt

 = 1.2.0 =
 * Add support for printing pages
+* Fixed a bug where header tags don't appear when printing from Google Chrome
+* Show categories, terms, and other custom taxonomies

 = 1.1.6 =
 * Improved layout of WP Video and (JetPack) Tiled Gallery shortcodes